 - Helps you develop and foster self-awareness and self-confidence.

 - Enables you to work independently or collaborate with others in teams when need be.

 - Helps you learn to avoid or manage conflict.

 - Gives you the ability to manage your time, finances, etc.

 - Helps you to effectively make decisions and solve problems.

 - Allows you to take responsibility for your actions.

-Those who are struggling with alcoholism and substance abuse either don’t develop these life skills or their ability to adapt, self-manage, and function as productive members of society are severely impaired by their addiction.
+Those who are struggling with alcoholism and substance abuse either don’t develop these life skills or their ability to adapt, self-manage, and function as productive members of society is severely impaired by their addiction.

-When you’re addicted to drugs or alcohol, all your energy and attention goes into feeding that addiction.
+When you’re addicted to drugs or alcohol, all your energy and attention go into feeding that addiction.
 You’re always so focused on reaching the next high that you neglect other aspects of your life.
 You may neglect to pay your bills, fail to eat healthy meals and you just stop taking care of yourself physically.
 Your mental health also suffers.